tshanebuckley/ngs_intro/README.md

 For Windows users: it is recommended to use the Windows Subsystem for Linux, AKA: [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

-For Mac users: If you have a Mac with an Intel processor, this should work as it, but is untested.
+For Mac users: If you have a Mac with an Intel processor, this should work as is, but is untested.
 Otherwise sorry, but looks like you'll need to use a VM or find a Linux or Windows machine.

 > [!WARNING]
 > Running on Mac is untested and does not include Apptainer because it is unavailable for Darwin.